Tyler-Oliveira/Abortion-Baby-Coin/README.md

 ## Credits

-AbortedCoin is a fork of Arqma and Evolution projects:
+AbortionCoin is a fork of Arqma and Evolution projects:

 Copyright (c) 2020-2021 The Evolution Project.
 Copyright (c) 2018-2020 The Arqma Network.